Recently Viewed Topics

 # chown lce /opt/lce/daemons/SSHKey.pub

-Then append the SSH public key to the /opt/lce/.ssh/authorized_keys file with the following steps:
+Append the SSH public key to the /opt/lce/.ssh/authorized_keys file with the following steps:

 # su lce